esnitkin914/Comparative_Genomics/day3_morning/README.md

 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day3aming/README.md)
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

-We've done some initial visualization of the parsnp output files in gingr, now we are going to do some further exploration in R. First we will determine how many variants separate each genome, second we will visualize the phylogenetic tree produced by parsnp and finally we will look for evidence of recombination among our genomes.
+We've done some initial visualization of the parsnp output files in gingr, now we are going to do some further exploration in R.

+First we will determine how many variants separate each genome, second we will visualize the phylogenetic tree produced by parsnp and finally we will look for evidence of recombination among our genomes.

 > ***i.
 Read alignment into R***

-Fire up RStudio, set your working directory to ~/Desktop/Abau_mauve/ or wherever you have downloaded mauve_ECII_outgroup.fasta file and install/load ape
+Fire up RStudio, set your working directory to ~/Desktop/Abau_parsnp/ or wherever you have downloaded your parsnp files and install/load ape

 Use the read.dna function in ape to read in you multiple alignments.
 Print out the variable to get a summary.